dicarlolab/mkturk/public/mkturk/readme.md

 TestOFF: Choice screen appears TestOFF milliseconds after test image is extinguished.
 If TestOFF=0, then test screen does not extinguish (go to blank gray) until same-different choice screen appears.
 If KeepTestON=1, then test image reappears during the same-different choice screen.

-TestSizeImages: Size of the test image in physical inches on the screen
+TestSizeInches (deprecated, now specified in scene param file): Size of the test image in physical inches on the screen

+TrackEye (optional): Utilizes eye tracker input instead of touch for response.
+Can be set along with complementary TASK.CalibrateEye variable for calibrating.
+Otherwise, will use existing calibration record for agent on firestore.
+IF not set, default is TASK.TrackEye=0.

 ## ENV